Skip to content

 In order to be eligible for the Hometown Pride Scholarship, you must meet the following criteria:

-• Admitted to Minot State University Graduate School for the Spring 2023 or Fall 2023 semester and enrolled in a certificate, master’s or specialist program at Minot State.
+- Admitted to Minot State University Graduate School for the Fall 2024, Spring 2025, or Summer 2025 semester and enrolled in a certificate, master’s or specialist program at Minot State.

 Eligible full-time admitted students must do the following to receive their $1,000 Hometown Pride Scholarship in two $500 increments during the first two semesters of attendance: